PMFCSG/cosmageia-plugin/README.md

-# mc-spring-plugin-template
+# cosmageia-plugin

-Template to be used for quick start with a new plugin development
+The Cosmageïa plugin for Minecraft.